dataPARC/store/sdk/README.md

 List<TagConfig> newTags = [newTag];
 var saveRes2 = await client.SaveTagsAsync(newTags);

 // Read a single tag.
-var tagQuery = new TagQueryIdentifier(id: 1); // You can also query tags by fully qualified name or by GUID. var readRes1 = await client.GetTagAsync(tagQuery);
+You can also query tags by fully qualified name or by GUID. var tagQuery = new TagQueryIdentifier(id: 1);
+var readRes1 = await client.GetTagAsync(tagQuery);

 // Read all tags in an interface.
-You can also read all tags in an interface set. var readParams = new ReadTagListParameters(new InterfaceQueryIdentifier(1));
+You can also read all tags in an interface set or all tags
+// regardless of interface interface set, or interface group. var readParams = new ReadTagListParameters(new InterfaceQueryIdentifier(1));
 var readRes2 = await client.GetTagsAsync(readParams);
 ```